How to Teach Your Dog to Catch

 You’re not alone.

 Fetching and chasing down toys comes naturally to most dogs, but catching doesn’t.
-Not all dogs will catch things naturally, and many need a bit of encouragement to learn how to catch.
+Not all dogs will catch things naturally, and most dogs need some encouragement when it comes to learning how to catch.

 Why Doesn’t My Dog Know How to Catch?